Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 At Vogur Country Lodge

-I was here to explore the area and the history of the peninsula, which is also fun to do.
+I was here to explore the area and the peninsula's history, which is also fun.

-Above Vogur Country Lodge is a lovely, small waterfall so after dinner, we went on a short hike (15 minutes) up to the waterfall and enjoyed the breathtaking view of Breiðafjörður bay with its innumerable islands.
+Above Vogur Country Lodge is a lovely small waterfall, so after dinner we went on a short hike (15 minutes) up to it and enjoyed the breathtaking view of Breiðafjörður bay with its innumerable islands.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandThe waterfall at Vogur

-The day after we made an early start so we would be able to visit all the major sights in this area.
+The following day, we made an early start to visit all the major sights in this area.

 I take a lot of photos, so travelling with me can be trying as I want to stop so often ;)